 - 1. The program requires the highest standards of professional and personal conduct from all students. - 2.
 Doane College requires each student abide by the policies and procedures of the program and to comply with the program's standards. - 3.
 A Practicum student, or their immediate family, may not establish or continue a therapeutic relationship with any faculty member, on-site supervisor, site training agency, program or colleague while registered in this course. - 4.
-A student may not represent themselves as a Practicum student or as a counselor-in-training unless they are registered in this course and have arranged for and are actively working under the operational faculty supervision of the Director of Clinical Placement and/or Dean of the MAC Program. - 5.
-Failure to comply with these standards of conduct will result in disciplinary action and may lead to suspension or dismissal from the program.
+A student may not represent themselves as a Practicum student or as a counselor-in-training unless they are registered in this course and have arranged for and are actively working under the operational faculty supervision of the Director of Clinical Placement and/or Dean of the MAC Program. - Failure to comply with these standards of conduct will result in disciplinary action and may lead to suspension or dismissal from the program.

-THE ON-CAMPUS SUPERVISION

-Study responsibility: There is a huge body of knowledge that you have explored throughout your academic course of study in the case presentation and consultation during faculty supervised seminars.
+THE ON-CAMPUS SUPERVISION CONFERENCE SEMINAR Study responsibility: There is a huge body of knowledge that you have explored throughout your academic course of study in the MAC program.
+Now, in your practicum, you will have the opportunity to effectively select and apply those theoretical concepts or techniques directly with clients and supervisors in the field, and through case presentation and consultation during faculty supervised seminars.
 This professional collegial setting provides the opportunity to practice and refine and demonstrate your professional mastery of the functions of a mental health counselor.